perladvent/perldotcom/content/article/_pub_1999_11_p5pdigest_THISWEEK-19991114.md

 > **Jarkko Hietaniemi:** This is a bit like saying, "Stopping the wars
 > should bring the world peace."

-StÃ©phane suggested making it a fatal error in the meantime, but no patch was offered.
+Stéphane suggested making it a fatal error in the meantime, but no patch was offered.

 Somewhere in the discussion, Jesus Quiroga mentioned that he was working